caralifarrell/Python-Applications-in-Finance/README.md

 This repository contains the following projects:
 1. Risk Factor Model Estimation of a Stock (AAPL)
-2. Monte Carlo Simulation of a Stock Portfolio with Python

 ## 1. Risk Factor Model Estimation
 This tutorial serves as an introduction to quantitative finance and how to estimate the Fama French Carhart four-factor risk model exposures for an arbitrary stock using live data in Python to build upon what I learned in the International Asset Management course I took while abroad.
 This project covers the process and common pitfalls of pulling live data from the Fama-French risk factor database and from Yahoo Finance and running a factor sensitivity estimation using linear regression.